Stravaig-Projects/Stravaig.ShortCode/README.md

   - `RandomCodeGenerator`: The code is generated from the `Random` class.
   - `CryptographicallyRandomCodeGenerator`: The code is generated using a cryptographic strength random number generator.

+Starting from v2, there is a configuration methods for specific configurations.

+- `ShortCode.InitYouTubeStyle(bool)`: The short code is configured to generate short codes in the same style as You Tube, i.e. 11 character URL safe base64 without trailing equal signs.

 ## Setting up Short Codes with Microsoft's Dependency Injection

 If web apps this will be in your `Startup` class, somewhere in the `ConfigureServices` method.
 Otherwise it will go wherever you are adding your dependency to the service collection.